Keshnath/Test_project01/README.md

 1 . download the zip file and extract it on suitable location<br> 2 . open the extracted folder in vscode ide .<br>
 3 .
-I had uploaded all the dependencies so i dont't this you need to install it again .<br> 4 . mongodb must be install on your pc .<br>
+I have uploaded all the dependencies so you do not have to install it again .<br> 4 . mongodb must be install on your pc .<br>
 5 . now open vscode terminal and write "npm start" and press enter.<br> 6 . now server is live on localhost:8000.<br>